|

 map of the area

-property stayed in the Waldegrave family until 1693 when it was sold.
+property stayed in the Waldegrave family until it was sold.

 The Waldegrave family name ceased to exist at Smallbridge.